 Students who miss a test will receive a mark of zero.
 For late assignments, see above for penalty.
-This will be the case UNLESS within 72 hours of the missed test/assignment, students who wish to write the make-up test give their TA a written request for special consideration which explains why the test was missed, accompanied by proper documentation from a physician or college registrar (see below).
+This will be the case UNLESS within 72 hours of the missed test/assignment, students who wish to write the make-up test give the instructor (not TA) a written request for special consideration which explains why the test was missed, accompanied by proper documentation from a physician or college registrar (see below).
 A request should be accompanied by contact information (the student's telephone number and email address) so the date, time and place of the make-up test can be communicated to the student.
 A student who misses a test and the subsequent make-up test for a valid reason will not have a third chance to take the test.
-Instead, the grade assigned for the missed test will be the same as the grade the student earns for the other test in this course.